Children's weight gain in a pandemic surprises doctors | ExBulletin

 Strategies to help children prevent excessive weight gain

-*If the school is remote, encourage children to wake up for as little as 5-10 minutes every hour of screen time, says Sandy Hassink, medical director of the American Academy of Pediatrics Health and Pediatric Weight Institute.
+* If the school is remote, encourage children to wake up for as little as 5-10 minutes every hour of screen time, says Sandy Hassink, Medical Director of the American Academy of Pediatrics Health and Pediatric Weight Institute ..
 “Move them,” she says.
 Apps like GoNoodle and Cosmic Kids Yoga help kids move around, says Dr. Shepherd.
-Or just dance.
-“One of the easiest things to do is to turn on the music and dance,” she says.
+“She says.

-*Make sure your kids go out every day for some physical activity, fresh air and sunlight.
+* Make sure your kids go out every day for some physical activity, fresh air, sunlight.

-*Make sure your child is eating a structured diet to reduce snacks and bulimia.
+* Make sure your child is eating a structured diet to reduce snacks and bulimia.
 If you’re not at home, try to make unhealthy foods inaccessible and exclude healthy alternatives.
-“Children don’t cut oranges,” says Dr. Mirza.
-“Chop it up and put it there for your child.”
+“Children don’t chop oranges, chop them up and put them there for kids,” says Dr. Mirza.

 ..